crash1115/5e-training/README.md

 ## License
 - This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).
 - This work is licensed under the [Foundry Virtual Tabletop EULA - Limited License Agreement for Module Development](https://foundryvtt.com/article/license/).

+# API Info
+This is sort of a work in progress, but here's what's available.

+### CrashTNT.updateActivityProgress(actorName, itemName, newProgress)
+Ex: `CrashTNT.updateActivity("Nazir", "Smithing Proficiency", 75)`

+Params
+- `actorName` is a string that matches the name of the actor that owns the Activity you'd like to change.
+It's case sensitive.
+- `itemName` is a string that matches the name of the Activity you'd like to updatee.
+It's case sensitive.
+- `newProgress` is an integer.
+This is the value you'd like to set the activity's progress to.

+Returns
+- Nothing.
+This method will update the selected Activity, replacing the value of the `progress` property with the value provided.

+---

+### CrashTNT.getActivitiesForActor(actorName)
+Ex: `CrashTNT.getActivitiesForActor("Mary Sue")`

+Params
+- `actorName` is a string that matches the name of the actor you'd like to get activities for.
+It's case sensitive.

+Returns
+- An array of Activity objects

+---

+### CrashTNT.getActivity(actorName, itemName)
+Ex: `CrashTNT.getActivity("Val Fletcher", "Craft Magic Armor")`

+Params
+- `actorName` is a string that matches the name of the actor that owns the activity you're trying to get.
+It's case sensitive.
+- `itemName` is a string that matches the name of the activity you're trying to get.
+It's case sensitive.

+Returns
+- An single Activity object